Saints Row IV: Plot

 The Saints soon rally inside the simulation to confront Zinyak, only for Kinzie to be captured in the real world by Zin forces.
 Discovering that Keith betrayed them, the Boss confronts him and learns he did so in exchange for the Zin restoring Earth.
-After pursuing him through his own personal nightmare, the Boss reveals to Keith he was tricked, and convinces him to rejoin the Saints.
-Learning where Kinzie was taken, the Boss rescues her from her personal nightmare.
-With the group back in operations, Kinzie formulates a plan to board Zinyak's ship by overloading the Steelport simulation to create an opening.
-Upon the Saints achieving this, the Boss boards Zinyak's ship, steals power armor that emulates their powers from the simulation, and uses it to kill Zinyak in front of the Zin, seizing control of their empire.
+With the help of Roddy Piper, the Boss rescues Keith from his own nightmare world.
+The Boss reveals that Keith has been tricked, and convinces him to rejoin the Saints.
+Learning where Kinzie was taken, the Boss rescues her from her personal nightmare; the 50's simulation, controlled by a recreated Cyrus Temple.
+With the Saints back in operations, Kinzie formulates a plan to board Zinyak's ship by overloading the Steelport simulation to create an opening.

-The game's ending depends on the number of optional "loyalty" missions completed.
+Upon the Saints achieving this, the Boss boards Zinyak's ship, steals power armor that emulates the powers from the simulation, and uses it to kill Zinyak in front of the Zin, seizing control of their empire.
+The game's ending depends on the number of optional "Loyalty" missions completed.
 If any of them were omitted, the Boss plans for the Saints to conquer a new homeworld, starting the "Saints Empire."
-Otherwise, the Saints learn they can restore Earth using time-travel, after discovering that Zinyak captured several historical figures and placed them in suspended animation.
-The Boss decides to awaken one of them from stasis, namely 19th century writer Jane Austen (Eden Riegel), whom they are a fan of, and who reveals herself as the game's narrator once she awakens.
+Otherwise, the Saints learn they can restore the Earth using time-travel, learning Zinyak has captured several historical figures and placed them in suspended animation.
+The Boss decides to awaken one of them from stasis, namely 19th-century writer Jane Austen (Eden Riegel), whom the Saints leader is a fan of, and who reveals herself as the game's narrator once she awakens.